Scaletta/Extremely-Simple-Download-Center-with-PHP-and-Javascript/README.md

 - extremely lightweight and fast

 #SETUP#
-To set up this simple download centre, follow these instructions to make it work:
+To set up this simple download center, follow these instructions to make it work:

 1. Create a directory where you store all your files that are available for download (e.g. 'downloadfiles')